 You should avoid “stringing a firm along,” however.
 Don’t hold onto an offer with a firm and keep telling them that you are really interested, right until the final decision deadline, and then abruptly turn them down.
 It is considered professional and appropriate to keep companies reasonably well informed about where you stand.

 It’s not over.
-Firms continue to make internship offers well into March and some as late as April.
+Firms continue to make internship offers in the fall.
 If you are a strong candidate and you’re working hard to find internship opportunities (including searching outside of just the firms that recruit directly through Duke CareerConnections), there is every chance that you will obtain a finance internship in the summer, even if it is not with one of the bulge bracket firms.